VistritPandey/VistritPandey/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working as IT Manager at Veecon India Pvt LTD
+- 🔭 I’m currently working at something Interesting.
-- 🌱 I’m currently learning JS and React
+- 🌱 I’m currently learning JS and React.
 - 👯 I’m looking to collaborate on App developement
 - 💬 Ask me about python and java
 - ⚡ Fun fact: I like playing shooter games.